The-Binary-Holdings/native-bnry-staking/Technical_Documentation.md

 2. **withdraw(uint256 amount):**
    - Allows users to withdraw a specified a# Security Audit Scope - Staking Contract
+   - Ensures that the withdrawal amount does not exceed the user’s balance.
+   - Emits a `WithdrewStake` event.

 ## Audit Overview
 The purpose of this audit is to assess the security, functionality, and efficiency of the `StakingContract`.
 This document outlines the scope of the audit and the goals to be achieved.